 At Babcock we work with thousands of employers who place real value on their apprentices and most of our employer partners pay newly recruited apprentices more than the Apprenticeship Minimum Wage.
-If you are a new apprentice, the Apprenticeship Minimum Wage is £3.50 per hour if you are under 18 (or over 19 and in your first year of apprenticeship learning) or standard minimum wage if you are 18 or over.
+If you are a new apprentice, the Apprenticeship Minimum Wage is £3.70 per hour if you are under 19 (or over 19 and in your first year of apprenticeship learning).
 In terms of other employer benefits such as holiday entitlement, all apprentices are eligible for the same benefits as other employees.
 More information can be found here: www.gov.uk/national-minimum-wage-rates

 What do I have to do to achieve an apprenticeship?